Tuition and Aid

-Department of Graduate Psychology
+Department of Clinical Psychology

-|Psychology Doctorate (Psy.D.) (per unit)||$1,004|
+|Psychology Doctorate (PsyD) (per unit)||$1,157|

-|Audit (per unit)||half tuition|
+|Audit (per unit)||half-price tuition|

 View a complete list of university fees.

-Several types of financial aid are available to graduate students who are U.S. citizens.
+Several types of financial aid are available to graduate students.
 The resources range from federal loans and state grants to, for some graduate programs, fellowships and scholarships.
 For details about financial aid available for your program, please contact the Office of Graduate and Professional Student Financial Services at (626) 815-4570.

 Military members—and in some cases their spouses and dependents—qualify for financial assistance covering tuition, housing, and books.
-Azusa Pacific is a Yellow Ribbon University, Military Friendly School, and Best for Vets College, so you can be confident that you’ll receive the benefits and flexibility you need to complete your education.
+Azusa Pacific is a Yellow Ribbon University and Military Friendly School, so you can be confident that you’ll receive the benefits and flexibility you need to complete your education.

-Psy.D.
-Teaching and Research Assistantships
+PsyD Teaching and Research Assistantships

-Preference is given to applicants who evidence strong academic credentials (high GPA and GRE scores, in particular) and financial need.
-Cultural knowledge and language skills that facilitate the provision of psychological services in an underserved community and commitment to provide psychological services in an underserved community following graduation are also taken into consideration.
-Applications for the assistantships and criteria for evaluation of applications are available in the Department of Graduate Psychology.
+Preference is given to applicants who evidence strong academic credentials (high GPA and GRE scores, in particular), financial need, and cultural knowledge and language skills that facilitate the provision of psychological services in an underserved community and commitment to provide psychological services in an underserved community following graduation.
+Applications for the assistantships and criteria for evaluation of applications are available in the Department of Clinical Psychology.